Common questions about radiation therapy

-- Can you have radiation therapy if you are pregnant?
+- Can I have radiation therapy if I’m pregnant?

-- How do you prepare for radiation therapy?
+- How do I prepare for radiation therapy?

-- How will you know the treatment has worked?
+- How will I know the treatment has worked?

-Radiation therapy kills or damages cancer cells in the area being treated.
+Radiation therapy aims to kill or damage cancer cells in the area being treated.
 Cancer cells begin to die days or weeks after treatment starts, and continue to die for weeks or months after it finishes.
-Although the radiation can also damage healthy cells, these tend to be less sensitive than the cancer cells and can usually repair themselves.
-You should not feel any pain or heat during radiation therapy, but some side effects can cause pain or discomfort.
-Read about ways to prevent or manage side effects.
+Although the radiation can also damage healthy cells, most of these cells tend to receive a lower dose and can usually repair themselves.
+You should not feel any pain or heat during radiation therapy.

 External beam radiation therapy (EBRT)

-Radiation beams from a large machine are aimed at the area of the body where the cancer is located.
+Radiation beams from a large machine called a linear accelerator are precisely aimed at the area of the body where the cancer is located.
 The process is similar to having an x-ray.
-You will lie on a treatment table underneath the machine, which will move around your body.
+You will lie on a treatment table underneath a machine that moves around your body.
 You won’t see or feel the radiation, although the machine can make noise as it moves.
-Learn more about External beam radiation therapy.
+Learn more about EBRT.